Ankouno/SMW-Data/Glitch List.md

 * Landing on Yoshi at the right angle next to a solid block may clip Mario inside the block.
 * Landing on Yoshi while he's inside a springboard and immediately dismounting him will allow Mario to pick up the springboard.
 * Jumping at the right angle onto a message box or light switch while riding Yoshi will "suck" Mario on top of the box, even if there is a solid block on top of it.
 He also won't be able to be crushed while on top of it, though you won't be able to get out otherwise.
-* If Yoshi ends up inside a block, you will be unable to move out of the block without jumping.
+* If Yoshi ends up inside a block while Mario is riding him, you will be unable to move out of the block without jumping.
+* If Yoshi ends up inside a block without Mario riding him, he will "climb" the blocks upward until he reaches an empty block.
+This can occur as a result of growing Baby Yoshi inside the block, spawning a block on top of Yoshi, or clipping four pixels into the block and dismounting.
+[Video](https://youtu.be/5Nwcggojnds)
+* If Mario is riding Yoshi, on the ground, and inside a solid tile, then for a few frames after jumping off Yoshi, Mario can jump a second time as if he were on the ground.
+This will not cancel a spinjump, instead just making the jump go higher.
 * Yoshi's swallow timer while he has a sprite in his mouth normally decreases once every frame.
 Freezing the game (via $9D) on one of the decrementing frames, however, will cause the timer to decrease every frame while the game is frozen.
 * After eating enough berries, you can delay Yoshi's "laying" animation by not touching the ground for more than a frame.
 If you throw Yoshi in a hole before he lays it, the next-spawned Yoshi will lay it instead.
 * The egg Yoshi lays can be used to hit blocks.